Dear Mr. Electrician: Tell me how to ground an outlet.

 The internal lightweight metal bonding wire inside of BX cable is not an equipment grounding conductor.
 It is only to maintain grounding continuity inside of the BX.
 There is no need to connect the internal bonding wire to any grounding conductors or terminal screws.

 It is not recommended that BX cable be used with plastic outlet and junction boxes.
-However, when it becomes necessary there is a solution to maintain ground continuity.
+However, when necessary, there is a solution to maintain ground continuity.
 The use of a grounding bushing on the BX connector with a grounding pigtail is how it is done.
-The pigtail from the grounding bushing is connected to all of the other grounding conductors in the electrical box.
+The pigtail from the grounding bushing is connected to all other grounding conductors in the electrical box.

-The half-inch grounding bushing is threaded onto the end of the BX connector and a set screw is tightened down to lock it in place.
-The lay-in lug is removable to make it easy to screw the bushing on.
+The half-inch grounding bushing is threaded onto the end of the BX connector, and a set screw is tightened down to lock it in place.
+The lay-in lug is removable making it easy to screw the bushing on.

-If you look closely you can see the little red tail from the anti-short bushing sticking out through the grounding bushing.
-This makes it easy for the electrical inspector to see that the installation is in compliance with the electrical code.
+If you look closely, you can see the little red tail from the anti-short bushing sticking out through the grounding bushing.
+This makes it easy for the electrical inspector to see that the installation complies with the electrical code.